con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And this I shall reveal to living beings
 According to each one's capacity,
 In order to completely quell afflictions,
-So all their ignorance may be dispelled.'
+So ignorance may fully be dispelled.'
 (15)

 > evam adhyeṣya guhyendro vajrapāṇis tathāgatam |